aipescience/queryparser/README.rst

     pip install pytest

-then, run the test suite for a version of python you would like to test with:
+then run the test suite for a version of python you would like to test with:

 .. code-block:: bash